kachayev/timely0/README.md

 Even `subscription` functionality that is used to observe changes hapenning within dataflow graph seems quite high level (and, in fact, is implementated by reusing existing Vertex abstraction).

+Also, see a lot of comments in the code around specific decisions made along the road.

 ## DOs

 What is covered: